 One more option is to look into air BnBs in the area.
 There are many.
 Talk about the comforts of home.

 August and December graduation reservations may be a tad easier, but there are far more students graduating then than you may think, so don’t hesitate to book early.
 As you know, UCF is an enormous school.
 Besides, in December, there is still a lot going on with students moving out for winter break.
-As of today, the next few graduation dates are the weekends of May 2nd through 4th, 2019, August 3, 2019, and December 13th, 2019.
+As of today, the next graduation dates are August 3, 2019, and December 13th, 2019.
 You might not know which of these days and time is for your student’s major until a few months before though.
-Here is the schedule for May 2019.
-You will see that particularly for the May graduation, there are so many students graduating they split it into multiple ceremonies throughout the day and evenings.
+Here is the all the info you may need for the August graduation.
+You will find that particularly for the May graduation, there are so many students graduating they split it into multiple ceremonies throughout the day and evenings.